awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Encrypt unencrypted resources<a name="encrypt-unencrypted"></a>

 You cannot directly encrypt existing unencrypted volumes or snapshots\.
 However, you can create encrypted volumes or snapshots from unencrypted volumes or snapshots\.
 If you enable encryption by default, Amazon EBS automatically encrypts new volumes and snapshots using your default KMS key for EBS encryption\.
-Otherwise, you can enable encryption when you create an individual volume or snapshot, using either the default KMS key for EBS encryption or a symmetric customer managed key\.
+Otherwise, you can enable encryption when you create an individual volume or snapshot, using either the default KMS key for Amazon EBS encryption or a symmetric customer managed encryption key\.
 For more information, see [Create an Amazon EBS volume](ebs-creating-volume.md) and [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md)\.

 To encrypt the snapshot copy to a customer managed key, you must both enable encryption and specify the KMS key, as shown in [Copy an unencrypted snapshot \(encryption by default not enabled\)](#snapshot-account-off)\.